All About Center School

 Welcome to Center!
-We’re so glad you are here.
+We’re so glad you are here!
 We hope you had a great summer vacation.
 We know you are looking forward to starting kindergarten.
 It will be an exciting school year!
-The first few days will be both exciting and a little confusing.
-To help ease the first day fears, we have compiled a list of the most commonly asked questions and the answers.
+The first few days will be very exciting!
+To help ease any first day fears, we have compiled a list of the most commonly asked questions and the answers.

 When is Kindergarten Open House?